microsoftgraph/aspnetcore-webhooks-sample/README.md

 ### Setting up Azure Key Vault

-*Note: you are only required to follow these steps if the resource you are subscribing to supports including resouces data in notifications and if you set `includeResourceData` to `true` in the configuration.
+*Note: you are only required to follow these steps if the resource you are subscribing to supports including resources data in notifications and if you set `includeResourceData` to `true` in the configuration.
 In any other case, you can skip these steps.
 Refer to [the documentation](https://docs.microsoft.com/graph/api/resources/webhooks?view=graph-rest-beta) for a complete list of resources that support or not including resources data.*

 Follow the [documented steps](./KEYVAULT.md) to configure your Azure KeyVault in order to add support for change notifications with resource data (preview).